Newfoundland and Labrador Wetlands Stewardship 2015-2016

 Goals and Objectives

-2) Provide assistance, educate local people and work with agreement signatories to implement habitat enhancement activities outlined in individual Habitat Conservation Plans.
+- Work with existing agreement signatories to provide assistance, educate local people and work with agreement signatories to implement habitat enhancement activities outlined in individual Habitat Conservation Plans providing opportunity for agreement signee engagement.

 Specific Habitat Products/Results Supported by WHC’s Contributions

-Will include 500 acres of secured wetland, wetland associated upland or coastal habitat via the signing of new municipal stewardship agreements.
+500 acres of secured wetland, wetland associated upland or coastal habitat via the signing of new municipal or landowner stewardship agreements.

 Benefits to Waterfowl, Wetland-Associated Species, and/or Other Wildlife

-This is a habitat securement and enhancement conservation initiative that seeks to conserve wetlands, wetland associated uplands and coastal habitats to sustain their associated waterfowl, seabird and seaduck populations.
+The project is a habitat securement and enhancement conservation initiative that seeks to conserve wetlands, wetland associated uplands and coastal habitats to sustain their associated waterfowl, seabird and seaduck populations seeking to address species specific population deficits.
+The program addresses habitat/wetland policy at a local management level, namely by municipal councils and landowners.

 Relevance to Habitat Planning, Decision Making and/or Management

-The Wetland Stewardship Program increases the profile of wetlands, wetland associated uplands and coastal habitats and their associated wildlife in the municipal planning process.
-Land/water planning and uses become subject to the terms of a stewardship agreement and are reinforced through an increase in user awareness and sense of responsibility.
-Significantly, important wetlands and associated uplands will be protected from adverse development through designation as protected under the municipal planning process.
-The program also encourages the adoption of wise use practices as they relate to waterfowl, sea ducks and their habitat by municipal staff, developers, landowners, and traditional resource users.
+Land/water planning and uses become subject to the terms of a stewardship agreement and are reinforced through incorporation into municipal plans and development regulations.
+An additional important component is that it has the effect of increases council, staff and resident awareness and sense of responsibility in the management of these areas.
+The project also encourages the adoption of wise use practices as they relate to waterfowl, sea ducks and their habitat by municipal staff, developers, landowners, and traditional resource users.
+This lends support over the long-term to ensure these significant wetlands and associated uplands will be protected from adverse development.

-For more information on this project, please contact Jonathan Sharpe, Program Manager, NL Wildlife Division, Department of Environment and Conservation, Corner Brook, NL.
+For more information on this project, please contact Jonathan Sharpe, NL EHJV Program Manager, Corner Brook, NL.